christianhelle/christianhelle.github.io/_posts/2022/2022-09-05-orchestrated-etl.md

 - Executing library code
 - Interacting with the dbutils API (i.e. reading secrets or setting up widgets for parameterized jobs)

-All components must be designed with unit and integration testing in mind and tests must execute in the CI/CD pipeline
+All components must be designed with unit and integration testing in mind, and tests must execute in the CI/CD pipeline

 In the past, some of us have used and implemented variations on the ***Model-View-Whatever*** (MVC, MVP, MVVM, etc) design pattern.
 Such patterns solve the problems regarding separating concerns between the following: